 Ivaldi Group’s solution: Part Replacement as a Service [PRaaS]

 In the traditional inventory-based model, an “unobtainable” broken clip on a $1,500 welding mask results in buying a completely new unit.
-With Ivaldi’s PRaaS solution, our customers can order a 3D printed plastic clip, printed on-demand from one of our production centers located in the nearest port.
-As a result, the customer gets a 10¢ plastic clip delivered within 24 hours, versus having to buy an entirely new $1,500 mask that might take 3 to 4 weeks to be delivered.
+With Ivaldi’s PRaaS solution, our customers can order a 3D printed plastic clip, printed-on-demand from one of our production centers located in the nearest port.
+As a result, the customer gets a 10¢ plastic clip delivered within 24 hours instead of having to buy an entirely new $1,500 mask that might take 3 to 4 weeks to be delivered.

-Zero inventory can be achieved using Local Manufacturing Centers (LMCs) - we believe these are the future of logistics.
-So instead of having physical inventory, Ivaldi Group offers a digital warehouse.
+Zero inventory can be achieved using Local Manufacturing Centers (LMCs).
+We believe these are the future of logistics.
+Instead of having physical inventory, Ivaldi Group offers a digital warehouse.
 With the Ivaldi Group solution, the customer selects their needed part from a virtual library of spare parts.
 Selected spare parts are then manufactured on-demand at the closest LMC.
-Local on-demand manufacturing can free up operating capital and reduce response times; it can also reduce production, warehousing and transportation costs.
+Local on-demand manufacturing can free up operating capital and reduce response times; it can also reduce production, warehousing, and transportation costs.
 Ivaldi is spearheading this development of local manufacturing centers.
-We are taking industry leadership as a technology partner with select partners in the construction, offshore and maritime industries.
+We are taking industry leadership as a technology partner with select partners in the construction, offshore, and maritime industries.
 You can read more about our latest partnerships here and here.